jhesch/dirty-bits/README.md

           echo These bits are clean: ${{ steps.dirty-bits.outputs.clean-bits }}
           echo These bits are dirty: ${{ steps.dirty-bits.outputs.dirty-bits }}
           echo The frontend bit is ${{ steps.dirty-bits.outputs.frontend }}
-        shell: bash

-  # Deploy the bits that changed, and only those bits.
+  # Deploy repo the bits that changed, and only those bits.
   deploy:
     runs-on: ubuntu-latest
     needs: get-dirty